 Staff should be thoroughly trained in detailed procedures regarding how to put on and especially to take off PPE, including the correct order to avoid cross contamination and where used, to check that the respirator (P2/N95 mask) with which they are provided fits properly.
 They must also receive clear instructions on when PPE is to be used and how it is to be disposed of or, as appropriate, decontaminated, maintained and stored.
 This training should be held regularly.

-It is important that training be extended to all staff who may come into contact with suspected, probable and confirmed cases.
 Infection Prevention and Control Expert Advisory Group (IPCEAG) document - Infection prevention and control principles and recommendations for Ebola virus disease – Including information about personal protective equipment for clinical care of patients with suspected or confirmed Ebola virus disease in the Australian healthcare setting (34) is recommended for putting on and taking off PPE used in ongoing care of probable or confirmed EVD cases.